Firoz-Hasan/MVVMRoomDBLiveData/README.md

 * Repository : provides abstraction layer of different data sources.
 *
 *
-* ViewModel : holding and preparing data for the UI
+* ViewModel : holding and preparing data for the UI / ViewModel stores UI-related data that isn't destroyed on app rotations.
 * SO activity / frag connects this
 * viewmodel and gets all necessary data fm there and reporting user interaciton
 * to viewmodel and then viewmodel forward this user interaciton to underline layout